teddyking/docs-tap/getting-started.md

   ```bash
   kubectl get rabbitmqclusters
   ```
+  __Note:__ In future releases, creation of services instances manually will not be required, Services Toolkit will create the service instances on-demand (dynamic provisioning) based on the intent declared by the workloads.

 ### Step3: Bind/claim the service instance
 - We can now bind the app workload to the service instance, by providing the Application Workload a reference to the Service Instance via the `--service-ref` flag on tanzu CLI or by declaring it in `workload.yaml`.